tierratelematics/tierra_qa/README.rst

-``tierra_qa`` is a package that aims to find a new repeatable pattern for black box QA testing applied to any web application.
+``tierra_qa`` is a package that aims to find a new repeatable pattern for QA testing applied to any web application.

 It is internally based on: